Limit theorems for counting large continued fraction digits: Mixing properties

-for $B\in\mathcal{B}_{ I ^2}$. $\overline{\tau}$ preserves the extended Gauss measure $\overline{\gamma}$, see for example \cite[Theorem 1.3.4]{iosifescu_metrical_2009}].
-In the following we give some important lemmas concerning the conditional distribution which are essential in the proof of Theorem \ref{clt}. \begin{lemma}[Theorem 1.3.5 of \cite{iosifescu_metrical_2009}] For any $x\in I $ we have for the conditional probability
+which is $\overline{G}$ invariant, see for example \cite[Theorem 1.3.4]{iosifescu_metrical_2009}.
+In the following we give one lemma concerning the conditional distribution which are essential in the proof of Lemma \ref{lem: phi 1}. \begin{lemma}[Theorem 1.3.5 of \cite{iosifescu_metrical_2009}] For any $v, x\in I$ we have for the conditional probability